PLEASE SEE OUR COMPANION HISTORIES

 • George and Ruth Starbird appear to have remained in possession of 334 Rimpau Boulevard until their deaths, he on March 14, 1984, at the age of 78 and she on January 10, 1986, a week shy of her 71st birthday

-• With an asking price of $737,500, 334 Rimpau Boulevard was on the market by April 1986; the property was sold that year to its current owners, who have maintained it beautifully ever since
+• With an asking price of $737,500, 334 Rimpau Boulevard was on the market by April 1986; the property was sold that year to its current owners, who continue to maintained it beautifully as of 2024

 As seen in the Los Angeles Times on April 6, 1986